Eclair Clinical Data Repository (CDR) Shared Laboratory Record information for healthcare providers

 Eclair CDR has privacy mechanisms similar to TestSafe (Northern & Canterbury regional repositories) and Compass Health’s Shared Care Record.
-Eclair CDR's privacy mechanisms are detailed in the Eclair CDR Privacy Impact Assessment report, which is available for download from Wellington SCL's website.
+Eclair CDR’s privacy mechanisms are detailed in the Eclair CDR Privacy Impact Assessment report, which is available for download below.
 Privacy mechanisms include:

 - user access agreements

 - secure web browser sessions using the Connected Health Network